 Natural and man-made sources of environmental radioactivity and radiation; environmental transport in air, water, and soil; exposure pathways; environmental standards and regulations; environmental monitoring and surveys (MARSSIM); contaminated site characterization, and site remediation; environmental radiological impact of industry, accidents, and natural and man-made disasters.

 De Broglie waves, the Schroedinger equation, wave functions, wave packets, Heisenberguncertainty principle, expectation values, particle in a box, the simple harmonic oscillator, free particles, step barrier, barrier penetration, square well potential, time independent perturbation theory. (offered as 95.535 for graduate credit)

-Pre-Req: MATH 2340 Differential Equations or MATH 2360 Eng Differential Equations and PHYS 2100 Introductory Modern Physicswith a 'C-' or better, or Spring 2020 grade of "P".
+Pre-Req: MATH 2340 Differential Equations or MATH 2360 Eng Differential Equations and PHYS 2100 Introductory Modern Physicswith a 'C-' or higher, or Spring 2020 grade of 'P'.

 The three dimensional Schroedinger equation, the deuteron nucleus, angular momentum, spin, the hydrogen atom, spin-orbit interaction, Zeeman effect, Pauli exclusion principle, atomic structure, multi-electron atoms, the Fermi gas, X-rays. (offered as 95.536 for graduate credit)